TillF/SDI-logger/README.md

 ### SDI-12 device not returning any or zero data
 When using power switching (POWER_PIN), the warmup time may be to short.
 Increase AWAKE_TIME.

+### Logger recording at irregular intervals, irrespective of interval settings
+We found this behaviour with one particular computer and IDE.
+When uploading the same scripts from another computer, everything worked correctly.
+Re-installing the IDE also solved this problem.

 ## Tweaking shields <a name="tweaking"> </a>
 ### Preparation / alterations to Keyes Date logging Shield for Arduino Uno for Data Logging